-In writing this, I hope to share some of the learning strategies that I have used both in the classroom as a teacher, and as a mum with my own kids…
+In writing this, I hope to share some of the learning strategies that I have used both in the classroom as a teacher , and as a mum with my own kids.
+These strategies are intended to be a resource of practical ideas that you can try to help your child achieve their potential.

 As a parent, I have first hand experience of what can only be described as that re-occurring nightmare of trying to help my kids learn their spellings.
 My kids both found learning spellings challenging and my attempts to help them usually ended in frustration and tears (and I'm not just talking about the kids).
 They also did little to help their ...